-HIS: The municipal bond index rate used to determine the total pension liability decreased from 4.29% to 3.80%.
+HIS: The municipal bond index rate and the discount rate used to determine the total pension liability increased from 3.58% to 3.87%.

 The long-term expected investment rate of return was not based on historical returns, but instead was based on a forward-looking capital market economic model.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
-For the FRS Pension Plan, the table below summarizes the target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class.
+For the FRS Pension Plan, the table below summarizes the consulting actuary's assumptions based on the long-term target asset allocation.

 Compound

 Annual Annual

 Target Arithmetic (Geometric)

 Asset Class Allocation Return Return

-Cash 1% 3.2% 3.1%
+Cash 1% 2.9% 2.9%

-Fixed income 18% 4.8% 4.7%
+Fixed income 18% 4.4% 4.3%

-Global equity 53% 8.5% 7.2%
+Global equity 54% 7.6% 6.3%

-Real estate (property) 10% 6.8% 6.2%
+Real estate 11% 6.6% 6.0%

-Private equity 6% 11.9% 8.2%
+Private equity 10% 10.7% 7.8%

-Strategic investments 12% 6.7% 6.1%
+Strategic investments 6% 6.0% 5.7%

 100%